aleksander-haugas/Eteon-MVC-Plugins/README.md

 ### :trophy: Premium Plugins
+All the premium plugins can be download from the official website [Eteon MVC](https://eteon.airzox.com/addons), premium plugins have more updates and improvements, we also accept suggestions.
 - [ ] ECDH Key Exchange tasks (revision)
 - [x] Ecommerce platform
 - [x] Private messaging system